Anchor PDAs and Accounts

 Delete Movie Review

-Lastly, let’s implement the delete_movie_review
+Lastly, let’s implement the delete_movie_review instruction to close an

-existing movie_review
+existing movie_review account.

-We'll use a context whose generic type is DeleteMovieReview
+We'll use a context whose generic type is DeleteMovieReview and won't include

 any additional instruction data.
 Since we are only closing an account, we